Wintermute0110/retroarch-install/README.md

 Before compilation, go to the directory `~/retroarch-install/` and execute `./show-retroarch-tags.py`.
 Each tag corresponds to a released version of Retroarch and usually the latest released version is the last one.
 Use `PgUp` and `PgDn` keys to scroll up and down, respectively:
 ```
 ...
-v1.7.4
+v1.9.7
-v1.7.5
+v1.9.8
-v1.7.6
+v1.9.9
 ```

-Pick the version you want (usually the latest released version), edit the file `~/retroarch-install/configuration.xml` and change the context of the `<Version>` tag:
+Pick the version you want (usually the latest released version), edit the file `~/retroarch-install/configuration.xml` and change the context of the `<Version>` tag.
+Note that you don't need to include the leading `v` character and also you can use the special label `master` for the current development version.
 ```
     <Version>1.9.9</Version>
 ```

 To compile the Retroarch executable, go to the directory `~/retroarch-install/` and execute `./compile-retroarch.sh`.

 ## Additional repositories